-In Scotland, gas network operator SGN has submitted plans for the world’s first domestic hydrogen heating grid.
+Fas network operator SGN submitted plans earlier this year for H100, the world’s first domestic hydrogen heating grid.
 The first homes in the world to use green hydrogen through a local gas grid will move ahead in Fife, Scotland by the end of next year, subject to planning permission.

 In 2020, in the first HyDeploy pilot trial, 20% of hydrogen was injected and blended into Keele University's existing private gas network, which supplies 30 faculty buildings and 100 domestic properties.